 Flux measurements

 Free floating, surface tethered particle traps were used to quantify carbon fluxes from sinking particles.
 Arrays, consisting of a surface float and two traps, were deployed and allowed to float freely for at least 21-96 hours, during which time they collected and incubated particles.
 Trap deployments began on 07 January, concurrently with the beginning of the UVP sampling, and continued through January 12th.
 Trap recovery began on 08 January and continued through 13 January.
 Trap depths spanned the photic zone and mesopelagic, with the shallowest at 60 m and the deepest at 965 m.
 Trap deployments lasted between 21 and 93 hours, with deeper traps left out for longer, to collect more biomass.
 Two types of traps were deployed.
 One set of traps, generally deployed in shallower water, had a solid cone opening with area 0.46 m2.
 The second set had larger conical net with opening of 1.24 m2 area made of 53 μm nylon mesh similar to the description in Peterson et al. (2005).
 In all cases, particles collected in the net or cone fell into one of two chambers.
 The bottom chamber collected particles from the net and incubated them -- we did not use these samples in this study.
-The top chamber collected particles for 22-27 hours, and then returned immediately to the surface.
+The top chamber collected particles for 22-27 hours, the door at the top of the trap closed, and then returned immediately to the surface.
 For some traps, there was a malfunction such that the door between the bottom and top chamber did not close, in which case we sampled from the combined volume.
 This meant that these traps had a longer effective collection time of 33-35 hours (69m, 365m 452 m).
-The trap at 965 m was deployed for an extended period, and also suffered from the trap door malfunction, such that collection time was effectively 91 hours.
+The trap at 965 m was deployed for an extended period such that collection time was effectively 91 hours.
 No poisons were used, and living zooplankton, or ‘swimmers’, were manually removed from collection bottles, while zooplankton carcasses were retained.

-Sediment trap material was filtered immediately upon trap recovery onto pre-combusted GF-75 45mm filters and preserved until further analysis at -80°C. These filters were split into several fractions for other analyses not discussed here.
+Sediment trap material was filtered immediately upon trap recovery onto pre-combusted GF-75 45mm filters (nominal pore size of 0.3 µm) and preserved until further analysis at -80°C. These filters were split into several fractions for other analyses not discussed here.
 Carbon content of particles in each trap was measured by isotope ratio mass spectrometry.
 Elemental analyses for particulate carbon and nitrogen quantities as well as 13C and 15N isotopic compositions were conducted at the U.C.
 Davis Stable Isotope Facility (http://stableisotopefacility.ucdavis.edu) on acidified freeze-dried trap samples to capture organic elemental contributions.
 Mass spectrometry failed to detect carbon above detection limits in four surface traps, which were excluded from the analysis.
 Traps at similar depths did detect carbon, lending confidence to the idea that these non-detections were technical in nature, rather than reflecting environmental conditions.

 Analysis